wp-plugins/add-to-any/README.txt

 5. Color chooser for your AddToAny menus

 == Changelog ==

+= .9.9.6.6 =
+* Major changes to plugin CSS stylesheet to support A2A Kit (official standalone services)
+* Standalone services are no longer list items within an unordered list container
+* Button is no longer a list item
+* Button/standalones now follow the HTML markup layout suggested by the <a href="http://www.addtoany.com/buttons/customize/standalone_services">AddToAny Kit</a>

 = .9.9.6.5 =
 * Add class-names to use official <a href="http://www.addtoany.com/buttons/customize/standalone_services">Standalone Services Kit</a>